The-Intruder/Wireframe-Terrain-Visualizer-aka-FdF/README.md

 2. Create a Window in which we will be outputing stuff
 3. Create Images _(you'll know why we'll be doing that later on)_
 4. Output strings to the window
-5. Get extremelly frustrated with the project and question your overall life choices in this world.
+5. Get extremelly frustrated with the project and question our overall life choices in this world.

 ## Ummm, what the F%!$ is that S%?£ in Figure 1.1